PrimaveraDeveloper/lithium/howto/howto-setup-devopment-environment.md

 This guide describes how development environments need to be configured to use the Lithium Framework.

-To use the Lithium Framework to its full extent you will the following components installed in the development machine.
+To use the Lithium Framework to its full extent you will need the following components installed in the development machine.

 ## Visual Studio 2019